-What are the most common insurance claims and how do they affect UK businesses?October 5th, 2018
+What are the most common insurance claims and how do they affect UK businesses?November 5th, 2018

 In the next decade 40% of small businesses will find themselves with either a property or liability loss that requires insurance.
 These are the statistics from a recently compiled financial services company report looking at the type of claims that are most often made by a small business and those that tend to cost the most.
 Many organisations wait until it’s too late when it comes to taking out insurance, often because they don’t have the right data in terms of where the problems are likely to arise.
 If you’re keen to understand where the risks might lie for your business, these are some of the most common insurance claims small businesses make.